elastic/kibana/src/plugins/discover/public/context_awareness/README.md

         const [flyoutOpen, setFlyoutOpen] = useState(false);

         return (
-          // Be sure to render previous wrappers as well since other implementations may depend on them
+          // Be sure to render the previous wrapper as well
           <PrevWrapper>
             // This is our wrapper -- it uses React context to give extension point implementations access to the shared state